FTL-Hyperspace/FTL-Hyperspace/wiki/Contributing-to-Hyperspace.md

 %rename("%s") ShipManager::DamageArea;
 ```

-In order to get more information, we need to find these in the [`FTLGameWin32.h`](../blob/master/FTLGameWin32.h) file.
+In order to get more information, we need to find these in the [`FTLGameWin32.h`](../../blob/master/FTLGameWin32.h) file.
 First, find where `ShipManager` is defined.

 ```c
 struct ShipManager : ShipObject
 ...
 ```

-Now, find where the member and method in question are defined.
+Now, find where the member and method in question are defined inside that class.

 ```c
 LIBZHL_API bool DamageArea(Pointf location, Damage dmg, bool forceHit);